python-lsp/python-lsp-jsonrpc/README.md

 ## Installation

-    pip install -U python-jsonrpc-server
+    pip install -U python-lsp-jsonrpc

 ## Examples

 The examples directory contains two examples of running language servers over websockets. `examples/langserver.py` shows how to run a language server in-memory. `examples/langserver_ext.py` shows how to run a subprocess language server, in this case the Python LSP Server.

-Start by installing `tornado` and `python-language-server`
+Start by installing `tornado` and `python-lsp-server`

     pip install python-lsp-server[all] tornado